taimoorrana0/blog.github.io/_posts/2020-03-20-esmeralda-of-the-wolves.markdown

 ---

-Start at 1:57The scene focuses on her name as part of their conversation (starting at 1:57).
+The scene focuses on her name as part of their conversation.
 And in fact, a few seconds later, Esmeralda asks Butch what his name means, drawing particular attention to the meaning of names.
 And would you have it, turns out the name *Lobos* does in fact mean “Wolf” in Spanish.

 Now this might just be a completely random coincidence that two characters have last names that mean the same thing.
 But then again, this is Pulp Fiction we’re talking about, a movie famously notorious for its many hidden easter eggs!